What is Google Trends?

 Pull insights from trajectory with "Interest over time"

-Google Trends’ primary section, Interest over time, displays a time series graph of global interest in sunscreen over the past 5 years.
+Google Trends’ primary section, Interest over time, displays a graph of global search interest in sunscreen over the past 5 years.
 The Y-axis uses a normalized scale of 0 to 100, where 100 represents the peak popularity of the search term during that period, 50 represents half that interest, and 0 indicates insufficient data.

 Note that this data does not provide absolute search volume, only the normalized level of interest (what's the difference?).